MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dnssec-overview.md

 ### Trust anchors

-DNSKEY and DS resource records are also called  **trust anchors**  or  **trust points**.
+DNSKEY and DS resource records are also called  _trust anchors_  or  _trust points_.
 A trust anchor must be distributed to all nonauthoritative DNS servers that perform DNSSEC validation of DNS responses for a signed zone.
 If the DNS server is running on a domain controller, trust anchors are stored in the forest directory partition in Active Directory Domain Services (AD DS) and can be replicated to all domain controllers in the forest.
-On standalone DNS servers, trust anchors are stored in a file named  **TrustAnchors.dns**.
-A DNS server running Windows Server 2012 or a later operating system also displays configured trust anchors in the DNS Manager console tree in the  **Trust Points**  container.
-You can also use Windows PowerShell or dnscmd.exe to view trust anchors (note: dnscmd.exe is deprecated and might be removed in a future version of Windows Server).
+On standalone DNS servers, trust anchors are stored in a file named  `TrustAnchors.dns`.

 Use Windows PowerShell to view the trust anchors for a zone using the [Get-DnsServerTrustAnchor](/powershell/module/dnsserver/get-dnsservertrustanchor) command.
 To view all the current trust points on a server, use the  [Get-DnsServerTrustPoint](/powershell/module/dnsserver/Get-DnsServerTrustPoint) PowerShell command.
+A DNS server running Windows Server 2012 or a later operating system also displays configured trust anchors in the DNS Manager console tree in the  **Trust Points**  container.

 ## Next steps